 You are also going to need to define the various legends that you are going to use in your campaign.

 As an example, what are the various outcomes that you are going to accept from your calling team?

-Feel free to use this sample CRM spreadsheet (keep in mind that a healthcare CRM helps makes this easier)
+Feel free to use this sample call center log spreadsheet (keep in mind that a healthcare CRM helps makes this easier).

 We use the following (you can have your own):